 Return pork to the pot and add coconut milk, fish sauce, palm sugar, lemongrass, and lime leaves.

-Bring to a gentle simmer, then reduce heat to low, cover, and braise for 2-3 hours until the pork is fall-apart tender.
+Bring to a gentle simmer, then reduce heat to low, cover, and braise 2-3 hours until the pork is fall-apart tender.

 Chef's Notes